 - Relationships - dealings with agents and other intermediaries, consultants, representatives, distributors, contractors and suppliers, consortia, and joint venture partners should be subject to properly documented risk-based due diligence.
 An organisation should inform these parties of its commitment to abiding by domestic or foreign laws prohibiting bribery and corruption, as well as its ethics and compliance measures for preventing and detecting this activity, and should seek a reciprocal commitment.

-- Record keeping - the maintenance of books and records, financial statement disclosures, and accounting and auditing standards is essential to prohibit the establishment of off-the-books accounts, the making of off-the-books or inadequately identified transactions, the recording of non-existent expenditures, the entry of liabilities with incorrect identification of their object, as well as the use of false documents, for the purpose of bribing officials or of hiding such bribery.
-These measures should already be in place for entities subject to Guernsey company law and the regulatory laws applicable to financial services businesses,which impose obligations to maintain proper accounting records which are sufficient to show and explain transactions and disclose with reasonable accuracy at any time the financial position of the entity.
+- Record keeping - the maintenance of books and records, financial statement disclosures, and accounting and auditing standards is essential to prevent the following activities that might facilitate or conceal the bribery of officials, misappropriation of assets or other forms of corruption: the establishment of off-the-books accounts, the making of off-the-books or inadequately identified transactions, the recording of non-existent expenditures, the entry of liabilities with incorrect identification of their object, the use of false documents and the intentional destruction of bookkeeping documents before the expiry of any obligatory record retention periods.
+The necessary measures to prevent these activities should already be in place for businesses subject to Guernsey Income Tax, Guernsey company law and the regulatory laws applicable to financial services businesses, which impose obligations to maintain proper accounting records which are sufficient to show and explain transactions and disclose with reasonable accuracy at any time the financial position of the entity.
 In addition, financial statements are required to show a true and fair view (or be properly prepared) in accordance with an appropriate accounting framework.
 NPOs are also already subject to similar obligations under the Charities and Non Profit Organisations (Registration) (Guernsey) Law, 2008, which requires them to make, keep and retain records of all financial transactions (with whosoever made) in order to evidence the application or use of their assets, funds and income.
+It is important to be aware that breach of these various record keeping obligations is a criminal offence.
+In addition, deliberate breach will almost certainly constitute an offence of dishonesty such as false accounting, using a false instrument or fraud by misrepresentation.
+Further details about these offences are included in the information above about legislation applicable in the Bailiwick.

 - Internal ethical standards - there should be rules applicable to all directors, officers, and employees (and any entities over which an organisation has effective control, including subsidiaries), which should address matters such as gifts, hospitality, entertainment and expenses, customer travel, political contributions, charitable donations and sponsorships, facilitation payments, solicitation and extortion.